rcemper/AoC2021-rcc/README.md

 ## aoc2021-rcc
 This is inherited from template for [Advent of Code](https://adventofcode.com/) ObjectScript contest.

-After >40 years writing un-countable lines of code in M*/COS/ISOS (and some other languages)
+After >40 years writing in-countable lines of code in M*/COS/ISOS (and some more other languages)
 I decided for myself to set a **strong signal for the future**.
 We have **Embedded Python** available
 (still pre-release)!
 I just felt it as a sacrilege to ignore this excellent **NEW** opportunity and
 stay with the old sermon that I had used for decades.
 ALL class methods of 25 exercises are exclusively writtten using Embedded Python.

-For later use I added also all full descrptions of the exercises as Day*.md, a snapshot of the
+For later use I added also
+- all full descrptions of the exercises as Day*.md,
-private leaderboard at the time of completion and all test data and exercise input data.
+- a snapshot of the private leaderboard at the time of completion of the exercise,
+- all test data, exercise input data and alternates exercise input data,
+- result summaries for all Tesst, all Exercises, and all alternate Exercises.
 So you are able to follow in all details.

 ### Prerequisites